Johse/powerload-utilities/README.md

 		Default: `ConnectionString=Server=(local)\AUTODESKVAULT;Database=KnowledgeVaultMaster;Trusted_Connection=True;`

 ## IDB.Load.Files
-Utility to load files from Windows folders to the Intermediate Database (IDB)
+Command line utility to load files from Windows folders to the Intermediate Database (IDB)

 ### Configuration
 #### General Settings
 The settings to use the utility are set in the central configuration file **IDB.Core.ini** in section [IDB]:
-ConnectionString: SQL Connection String to the server and database of the powerLoad IDB
+* ConnectionString: SQL Connection String to the server and database of the powerLoad IDB
-ImportPath: The path with the sub-folders and files to import into the intermeadate Database
+* ImportPath: The path with the sub-folders and files to import into the intermeadate Database

 #### Import Behavior Settings
 In the configuration file ***IDB.Load.Files.Behaviors.ini*** the default behaviours can be set.